yzerlaut/neural_network_dynamics/README.md

 ## Aim

 Build a module that would put under a common framework the following aspects of neural network dynamics:

-- mean-field predictions of network dynamics
-- numerical simulations of Adexp models of arbitrary population number and connectivity matrices with flexible intrinsic currents
+- perform numerical simulations of networks of Adexp single neuron models
+- customize network and cellular features such as connectivity matrices or intrinsic currents
+- compute mean-field predictions of network dynamics
-- cellular dynamics simulations of morphologically-detailed models
+- investigate cellular integration in morphologically-detailed models

 ## Installation

-Using =git= to clone the repository and "pip" to install the package in your python environment:
+Using `git` to clone the repository and "pip" to install the package in your python environment:

 ```
 git clone https://github.com/yzerlaut/neural_network_dynamics.git